UCSDMorimotoLab/CTRoptimization/docs/_build/html/_sources/_src_docs/optimization_framework/path_optimization.rst.txt

 Optimization problem
 --------------------
 The path optimization step is taken in order to optimize a collision free path that can guide CTR to the surgical site.
-The 3D B-spline function is used to generate a smooth path that is inside the anatomy.
-The Bspline group contains all the necessary OpenMDAO components that are needed to complete the path optmization model.
+A 3D B-spline function is used to generate a smooth path inside the anatomy.
+The Bspline group contains all the necessary OpenMDAO components that are needed to run the path optmization problem.

 The Bspline group is as follows: